 Allison B. Cooke was born in Midwest City, Oklahoma.
 She spent most of her childhood living on the east coast before moving to Wisconsin in 1970.
 Allison holds a Bachelor of Science Degree in Art Education from the University of Wisconsin-Madison and a Master of Fine Arts Degree in Drawing and Painting from the University of Wisconsin- Milwaukee.

-Throughout her thirty-year teaching career at the college level, Allison taught myriad drawing and painting studio courses, introductory through advanced levels, at the Milwaukee Art Museum, the Milwaukee Institute of Art and Design and, beginning in 2000, in the Department of Art and Design housed in the Peck School of the Arts at the University of Wisconsin-Milwaukee.
+Throughout her thirty-year teaching career at the college level, Allison taught myriad drawing and painting studio courses at the Milwaukee Art Museum, the Milwaukee Institute of Art and Design and, beginning in 2000, in the Department of Art and Design housed in the Peck School of the Arts at the University of Wisconsin-Milwaukee.
 She is now a full time artist and works out of two studios.
 Allison paints both in a well-seasoned attic in their old Victorian home, and most often, in a spacious studio within a commercial building in the Lincoln Warehouse next to the Kinnickkinnic River in Milwaukee, Wisconsin.

 Allison has an extensive national exhibition record spanning over three decades.
 She is in permanent art collections in Germany, Japan, India and Ireland and was recently invited to join an international group of artists in a collaborative traveling exhibition project called The Drawing Box.
 Allison exhibited her mixed media drawings with these artists in Ireland, Italy, Malaysia and the Philippines.
 In December 2015, she participated in a group invitational painting exhibition called Kunst is/Art is in Kunstraum, Germany.
+In the spring of 2017, Allison’s paintings and writing were published, with one hundred fellow contemporary artists from around the world, in a comprehensive new book by Rebecca Crowell and Jerry McLaughlin called Cold Wax Medium: Techniques, Concepts & Conversations.